Millennium (journal): Annual Symposium and Special Issue

-Every October, Millennium organises a symposium at the London School of Economics that forms the basis for a special issue, published as each volume's issue 3.
-The most recent symposium was on 'From Empires to Nation-States: Enduring Legacies and Historical Disjunctures' and took place on 31 October and 1 November 2022.
+Every fall, Millennium organises a symposium at the London School of Economics that forms the basis for a special issue, published as each volume's issue 3.
+The most recent symposium was on After International Relations - Beyond critique: Building the new in the shell of the old and was held from 3 - 4 November 2025.

 The Northedge Essay Competition

 The Northedge Essay Competition was established in 1986 to commemorate the contribution of the late F. S. Northedge to the creation of Millennium.
 The winning essay received a cash prize and is considered for publication in the journal.
 The competition is open to any student who is currently pursuing or has recently completed a degree in International Relations or a related field.
 The essay may be part of a doctoral research project, an essay or dissertation submitted as part of a graduate degree course, a seminar paper or similar work.